This post is based on the talk Andrew Tagg was invited to give at BadEMFest20 in Capetown. Unfortunately, world events made that a little challenging.

-It is just possible that routine screening with Ortolani’s and Barlows test might have missed a case of hip dysplasia.
-The limb resultant limb shortening can be hard to detect if it is bilateral but this is one time to get out the tape measure and look for a leg length discrepancy as you measure from anterior superior iliac spine (ASIS) to medial malleolus.
+Routine screening with Ortolani’s and Barlow’s tests may have missed a case of hip dysplasia.
+The limb resultant limb shortening can be hard to detect if it is bilateral, but this is one time to get out the tape measure and look for a leg length discrepancy as you measure from anterior superior iliac spine (ASIS) to medial malleolus.

-If you don’t have a tape measure to hand then look for a positive Galeazzi sign, suggesting a shorter hip segment on the affected side.
+If you don’t have a tape measure to hand, look for a positive Galeazzi sign, suggesting a shorter hip segment on the affected side.

-This diagnosis accounts for the majority of cases of atraumatic limp and may follow an upper respiratory tract infection though the evidence for causation is poor.
-It is most common in young boys, aged 4 to 8 years of age and is self-limiting in nature.
+This diagnosis accounts for most cases of atraumatic limp and may follow an upper respiratory tract infection though the evidence for causation is poor.
+It is most common in young boys, aged 4 to 8, and is self-limiting in nature.
 It’s a diagnosis of exclusion rather than anything else made easier by the well-appearing, afebrile child.
-It should respond to simple NSAIDs though is recurrent in 20% of cases.
+It should respond to simple NSAIDs though it is recurrent in 20% of cases.